Religion > Church Buildings

 The Three Churches of Norka

-The first parochial school in Norka also served as a prayer house in the early years of settlement.
-It was built in 1771.
+The first parochial school in Norka, built in 1771, also served as a prayer house in the early years of settlement.
 A separate church building would soon follow.

-The church building was very likely a wooden structure of simple design that served the needs of the roughly 750 people living in the colony at that time.
-It was the largest and best building in the village and was certainly the proud centerpiece of the colony.
+The first church building was very likely a simple wooden structure that served the needs of roughly 750 people living in the colony at that time.
+It was the largest and best building in the village and was undoubtedly the proud centerpiece of the colony.
 Under the leadership of Rev. Johannes Baptista Cattaneo, the Norka congregation purchased its first organ in 1791.
-The organ was previously used in a chapel within Castle Barby, Germany where Rev. Cattaneo had stopped to visit on his initial journey to Norka.
-Norka proudly claimed to have been among the first of the German colonies to possess such a fine instrument.
+The organ was previously used in a chapel within Castle Barby, Germany, where Rev. Cattaneo had stopped to visit on his initial journey to Norka.
+Norka proudly claimed to have been among the first German colonies to possess such a fine instrument.
 The first church served the colony for over 50 years.
-Wear due to age, use and weather combined with a growing population created a need for a new and larger building.
+Wear due to age, use, weather, and a growing population created a need for a new and larger building.

 The second parsonage was built in 1803, likely replacing a simple structure from the early days of settlement.

-In 1822, Rev. Cattaneo led the building of the second church which was constructed on the location of the first church.
-The community took on all the planning, funding and construction responsibilities.
-No government help was provided.
-The new and larger church was consecrated in the same year by Rev. Johann Samuel Huber, Provost of the Bergseite Reformed congregations and senior assistant to the Saratov Consistory.
+In 1822, Rev. Cattaneo led the building of the second church, which was constructed on the site of the first church.
+The community took on all the planning, funding, and construction responsibilities.
+Government help was not provided.
+The new and larger church was consecrated the same year by Rev. Johann Samuel Huber, Provost of the Bergseite Reformed congregations and senior assistant to the Saratov Consistory.
 It is likely that this church also had a very unassuming appearance, which was common before the era of the Kontor style of architecture that developed in the late 1800's.
-Most churches at this time were unpretentious fir wood structures with small windows and a steeple which was crowned by a dome in the form of an onion.
-Over time all of these churches disappeared from the horizon.
+Most churches at this time were unpretentious fir wood structures with small windows and a steeple crowned by a dome in the form of an onion.
+Over time, all of these churches disappeared from the horizon.
 The second church stood until 1880, when construction of the third church began.

-The church building was very likely a wooden structure of simple design that served the needs of the roughly 750 people living in the colony at that time.
-It was the largest and best building in the village and was certainly the proud centerpiece of the colony.
+The first church building was very likely a simple wooden structure that served the needs of roughly 750 people living in the colony at that time.
+It was the largest and best building in the village and was undoubtedly the proud centerpiece of the colony.
 Under the leadership of Rev. Johannes Baptista Cattaneo, the Norka congregation purchased its first organ in 1791.
-The organ was previously used in a chapel within Castle Barby, Germany where Rev. Cattaneo had stopped to visit on his initial journey to Norka.
-Norka proudly claimed to have been among the first of the German colonies to possess such a fine instrument.
+The organ was previously used in a chapel within Castle Barby, Germany, where Rev. Cattaneo had stopped to visit on his initial journey to Norka.
+Norka proudly claimed to have been among the first German colonies to possess such a fine instrument.
 The first church served the colony for over 50 years.
-Wear due to age, use and weather combined with a growing population created a need for a new and larger building.
+Wear due to age, use, weather, and a growing population created a need for a new and larger building.

 The second parsonage was built in 1803, likely replacing a simple structure from the early days of settlement.

-In 1822, Rev. Cattaneo led the building of the second church which was constructed on the location of the first church.
-The community took on all the planning, funding and construction responsibilities.
-No government help was provided.
-The new and larger church was consecrated in the same year by Rev. Johann Samuel Huber, Provost of the Bergseite Reformed congregations and senior assistant to the Saratov Consistory.
+In 1822, Rev. Cattaneo led the building of the second church, which was constructed on the site of the first church.
+The community took on all the planning, funding, and construction responsibilities.
+Government help was not provided.
+The new and larger church was consecrated the same year by Rev. Johann Samuel Huber, Provost of the Bergseite Reformed congregations and senior assistant to the Saratov Consistory.
 It is likely that this church also had a very unassuming appearance, which was common before the era of the Kontor style of architecture that developed in the late 1800's.
-Most churches at this time were unpretentious fir wood structures with small windows and a steeple which was crowned by a dome in the form of an onion.
-Over time all of these churches disappeared from the horizon.
+Most churches at this time were unpretentious fir wood structures with small windows and a steeple crowned by a dome in the form of an onion.
+Over time, all of these churches disappeared from the horizon.
 The second church stood until 1880, when construction of the third church began.

 The first foundation stone of the third church was laid on June 2, 1880.
 A formal dedication ceremony was performed on June 24, 1880.
 The ceremony was led by the Rev. Samuel Bonwetsch from Dorpat (the son of Norka pastor Christoph Heinrich Bonwetsch), who spoke to the importance of Christian foundations reading from 1 Peter 3: 4-5.
 Following Rev. Bonwetsch, Norka's Rev. Wilhelm Stärkel spoke and read from Psalm 5.
 Rev. Gottlieb Friedrich Jordan, from the colony of Balzer, closed with a heartfelt prayer of thanks.